AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 - **obtained withdrawn votes records** no records in this api

-Get a candidate vote statistical information with obtained active voting records
-Q: the property is_withdraw can be deleted
+Get the statistic information about vote transactions of a candidate with the detail information of the transactions that is not withdrawn.
 ```Protobuf
 rpc GetCandidateVoteWithRecords (google.protobuf.StringValue) returns (CandidateVote) {}